Skip to main content

 Freshman Admission

-students with Hawk
+Photo of students with the Hunter Hawk mascot

 You are considered a freshman applicant if you are a senior in high school or a high school equivalency graduate who has not enrolled in another college/university, or if you are currently an Early College high school student.